 Textile Designs: 200 Years of Patterns for Printed Fabrics

 Authors: Susan Meller, Joost Elfers, Ted Croner

 Alternative title – Textile Designs: 200 of European and American Patterns Organized by Motif, Style, Color, Layout, and Period

-The author Susan Meller is the owner of the Design Library and Design Loft in New York, which has one of the largest documentary textile design collections in the world.
-The book has many photographs of patterned fabrics which can teach you a lot about the different textile designs.
-The photographed fabric examples can serve as a textbook for any fabric lover.
+The author Susan Meller is the owner of the Design Library and Design Loft in New York, which has one of the world’s largest documentary textile design collections.
+The book has many photographs of patterned fabrics, which can teach you a lot about different textile designs.
+The photographed fabric examples can serve as a textbook for any fabric enthusiast.

 The Design Library has the world’s largest and best-organized collections of documentary fabrics, original paintings, wallpapers, embroideries, and yarn dyes, numbering over seven million designs.
 The collections date from the 1750s to the present and are sorted into over 1200 categories for easy access – as mentioned in design-library.com

 This is a study of textiles through the centuries with close-up color details from actual textiles (illustrated or actual photographs) from around the world.
 For a student interested in the history of textiles, this is a great reference book.

 Basics Textile Design 01: Sourcing Ideas: Researching Colour, Surface, Structure, Texture, and Pattern